RobMasters/RJMCommentBundle/Resources/doc/10-other_ways_of_adding_comments_to_a_page.md

 Step 10: Other ways of including comments in a page
 ======================================

-The default implementation of FOSCommentBundle uses asynchronous javascript and jQuery (optionally with easyXDM for cross domain requests) to load a comment thread into a page.
+The default implementation of RJMCommentBundle uses asynchronous javascript and jQuery (optionally with easyXDM for cross domain requests) to load a comment thread into a page.